zwilsoncc/docs/pages/docs/deployment-types/node.md

 For this process, we're using our so-called "ace" technology behind the curtains.

 It not only comes with a global shared cache of public modules to avoid repetitive work in each deployment, but it also caches the artifacts of binary packages which requires packages like `node-canvas` to only get compiled once.
-Afterwards, our build servers securely share it with all our customers (which saves a lot of time).
+Afterward, our build servers securely share it with all of our customers (which saves a lot of time).

 You can read more about it <InternalLink href="/blog/faster-javascript-deployments">here</InternalLink>.